destenson/wshobson--agents/business-analyst.md

 ---
 name: business-analyst
-description: Master modern business analysis with AI-powered analytics, real-time dashboards, and data-driven insights.
+description: Work with modern business analysis with AI-powered analytics, real-time dashboards, and data-driven insights.
 Build comprehensive KPI frameworks, predictive models, and strategic recommendations.
 Use PROACTIVELY for business intelligence or strategic analysis.
 model: sonnet
 ---